MicrosoftDocs/Dynamics-365-Operations.de-de/articles/retail/includes/banner.md

 > [!IMPORTANT]
-> <span data-ttu-id="bb51b-101">Dieses Thema gilt für Dynamics 365 for Retail, Dynamics 365 for Finance and Operations (Enterprise Edition) und Dynamics 365 for Talent.</span><span class="sxs-lookup"><span data-stu-id="bb51b-101">This topic applies to Dynamics 365 for Retail, Dynamics 365 for Finance and Operations, Enterprise edition, and Dynamics 365 for Talent.</span></span>
+> <span data-ttu-id="8fe79-101">Dieses Thema gilt für Dynamics 365 for Retail und Dynamics 365 for Finance and Operations, Enterprise Edition.</span><span class="sxs-lookup"><span data-stu-id="8fe79-101">This topic applies to Dynamics 365 for Retail and Dynamics 365 for Finance and Operations, Enterprise edition.</span></span>